drewlustro/dotfiles/README.md

-# Drew Lustro's oh-my-zsh dotfiles
+# Drew's dotfiles
-## (inspired by Mathias’ Bash dotfiles)
+#### (an oh-my-zsh variant inspired by Mathias’ dotfiles)

-This fork of Mathias' dotfiles is specially customized for ZSH (oh-my-zsh) on Mac OS X. It is a near-complete port of M's original BASH dotfiles but with some bonus goodies that I've customized & added.
-I plan to make this ZSH dotfiles distribution to be more "generically opinionated" as time goes on.
+This fork of Mathias' dotfiles is specially customized for *ZSH* (oh-my-zsh) on Mac OS X. It is a near-complete port of M's original BASH dotfiles but with some bonus goodies that I've customized & added.
+My goal is to make this ZSH dotfiles distribution widely compatible and robust yet opinionated.

 ## Installation

 ### Using Git and the bootstrap.zsh script

 You can clone the repository wherever you want.
 (I like to keep it in `~/dev/dotfiles`.
-The bootstrapper script will pull in the latest version and copy the files to your home folder.
+The bootstrapper script will pull in the latest version from the master branch before installing.

 ```zsh
 git clone https://github.com/drewlustro/dotfiles.git && cd dotfiles && source bootstrap.zsh